danielbh/Notes-on-Go-OSS-projects/grafana.md

 - [x] fail test
 - [x] use error message format of error types to check if should return 400
 - [x] make test pass
-- [ ] test on data layer
+- [x] test on data layer
-   - [ ] I need to do a query to count users look at orgRemove it does a count query.
+   - [x] I need to do a query to count users look at orgRemove it does a count query.
-   - [ ] Does it use an ORM?
-   - [ ] should send m.ErrLastGrafanaAdmin
+   - [x] should send m.ErrLastGrafanaAdmin
-- [ ] fail test
+- [x] fail test
-- [ ] do query to confirm not admin user
+- [x] do query to confirm not admin user
+- [x] create another user and confirm still works

 #### Acceptance tests

-- [ ] Manually try and delete last admin user and fails with correct error message
+- [x] Manually try and delete last admin user and fails with correct error message
+- [ ] Screenshot showing new behavior
 - [ ] Unit test for deleting user in data layer
 - [x] Unit test for deleting user in api layer